12 Best PPC Platforms in 2025

 • Ad format: Google supports text ads, responsive display ads, image ads and video ads.

 • Pricing: Depends on your budget.
-Google’s CPC is based on ad quality and relevance as well as keyword search volume and competition.
+Google’s cost-per-click (CPC) is based on ad quality and relevance as well as keyword search volume and competition.
 The average CPC for search ads is $1 to $2, while more expensive ads can run up to $50 per click.

 2. Microsoft Ads

-The number of monthly PC searches on Microsoft Search Network surpasses 14 million.
+The runner-up for the best PPC platforms is Microsoft.
+The number of monthly PC searches on Microsoft Search Network surpasses 659 billion.
 One of the advantages of Microsoft Ads (previously Bing Ads) is that you can import your Google Ads campaigns to get started easily.

-Microsoft and Ads and Google Ads function in a very similar way.
+Microsoft Ads and Google Ads function in a very similar way.
 Advertisers bid on keywords and whoever wins the auction gets their ad displayed.
-However, the competition is less fierce on Microsoft, thanks to a smaller audience.
+However, one part where Microsoft takes a slight lead is the lesser competition (thanks to a smaller audience), meaning you have more options to win the auction and get better display.

 • Ad format: Microsoft supports image, animation, audio and video ads.